-| My Stealthy Freedom |
+| My Stealthy Freedom Iran |

-- LensCulture Portrait Awards 2017, Winner Juror's Pick
+- LensCulture Portrait Awards 2017

 Every day, Iranians, especially the women, defy the regime courageously by small acts of defiance.
 By wearing the hijab too low, the colors too bright, the pants too tight or the manteau too short.
 Together these constant acts of bravery are affecting change, slowly but visibly evolving.
-The regime responds to this with regular crack-downs - when women are arrested and harassed - and by creating new laws, like the recent ban for women to ride a bicycle.
+The regime responds to this with regular crack-downs - when women are arrested and harassed - and by creating new laws, like the ban for women to ride a bicycle.

-With the windows of my Tehran apartment covered with tinfoil so that the flash would not be visible from outside, we were safe to create and let creativity flow.
+With the windows of my Tehran apartment covered with tinfoil to ensure that the flash would not be visible from outside, we were safe to create and let creativity flow.
 The women threw their brightly colored headscarf in the air and as it inescapably floated back to them, I captured this act of defiance.

 Below you’ll find a few reflections of their feelings:

 "From the time I went to school I always heard that we all are brothers and sisters!
 That we are all equal!
 But in real life.. well there was no equality!
 Coz I had to cover up for the men!
 How is that equal?!
 How come they didn’t have to cover up for me?!”

 "I didn't get the real truth until the government made some special police for compulsory hijab called "gashte ershad " when I got arrested by police and they treat me like a criminal (taking my photo with name , fingerprint,..)
 I got the bitter truth, I felt like a bird getting stuck in a cage, my natural way of living is different than the way our government and society forced me to be, all my life I tried to respect others believes but literally no one in government has respected mine, at least it has been 10 years that every time I want to go out I felt someone’s oppression and injustice on my head, I really feel imprisoned in scarf and hijab.”

 "When I look around in the streets and see the bright colors, the girls wearing the hijabs so low with their hair showing, I see hope.
 I see change.
 Even 5 years ago it was all brown and black, like the regime wants.
 But now colors, colors, colors!
 So every day I wear my bright colored hijab and get on my bike (which is against the law now) to defy the regime.
 And I will live my life and not hide who I am.
 I have hope."

 “As an Iranian peace activist, I always suffered from the compulsory hijab in my country.
 I always felt the pressure of being controlled.
 In recent years, when I could travel to other countries, for the first time in my life I felt the amazing sense of wind circulation in my hair.
 This is so saddening; people in other countries never appreciate what they have because they are not aware that there are countries where women are still fighting for their basic needs.
 The burden is beyond imagination of foreigners, but this is just the tip of the iceberg."

-My experience on compulsary hijab in Iran
+My experience on compulsory hijab in Iran

 I know that being a foreigner gave me the freedom to defy the law.
 Only that fact gave me the space to do so.